Eastbourne Redoubt

 Eastbourne Redoubt is a circular coastal defence fort at Eastbourne, East Sussex, on the south coast of England.
 It was built in 1805 as part of the British anti-invasion preparations during the Napoleonic Wars.
-The building is now owned by the local authority and is open to the public.
+The building is now owned by the local authority and was briefly open to the public before being closed in 2021 due to Covid-19 restrictions and structural safety concerns.